“How are my customers doing on their journey with our brand?”

 Brands often employ customer success managers (CSMs) to support their customers in using their product or service and foster a positive customer relationship.

-In order for these CSMs to fully understand if customers are satisfied with the company and its offerings, they may send out a customer feedback form.
+In order for these CSMs to fully understand if customers are satisfied with the company and its offerings, they may send out a customer feedback form to learn more about the quality of each customer interaction.

 An easy way to measure customer satisfaction in these feedback forms is by asking the question directly: how satisfied are you with the company’s products or services?

-With these responses, CSMs can calculate a customer satisfaction (CSAT) score and work on improving it.
+With these customer journey mapping responses, CSMs can calculate a customer satisfaction (CSAT) score and work on improving it.

 The CSAT score is one of many scores and responses that inform the overall customer health score, which CSMs use to determine whether a customer is healthy or at risk of churning.